The Uninvited (1944 film): Contemporaneous reviews

 James Agee, writing for The Nation, said, The Uninvited makes "a mediocre story and a lot of slabby cliches into an unusually good scare-picture.
 It seems to me harder to get a fright than a laugh, and I experienced thirty-five first-class jolts."
 Clyde Rowen of The Nebraska State Journal and Star said the film "easily rates as the best mystery movie of recent months ... not too scary, but exciting enough to hold an audience".
 Critics were surprised to find that the film's ghosts turned out to be real; according to Rowen: "Phantoms in the ordinary motion picture of this sort would automatically turn out to be somebody's cat or an envious neighbor attempting to devaluate a vacant house."
 A review in the Monthly Film Bulletin said: "It remains a question, however, whether such a film should ever be made, producing visual evidence of unexplained occult phenomena which, to say the least, have never yet been photographed."
 The Uninvited received praise from other trade papers, including Variety and Harrison's Reports.

 Critics also praised the cast, with many singling out Gail Russell.
 According to Whittaker, "the picture belongs to a 20-year-old Gail Russell" who "creates a most favorable impression.
 There's a sort of dewy charm to Miss Russell that is as unusual on the screen as it is appealing."
 Krug also praised Russell as "a revelation among the newcomers" and said: "This youngster can do something beside pose as she radiates the terror that besets her."
 Rowen said Russell is "beautiful and talented, will no doubt be heard from in future Paramount pictures".
-Martin noted "fine direction by Lewis Allen" and praised the cast – specifically Crisp, Milland, Hussey, Skiner, Napier and Russell – who make the film "a drama rich in suspense".
+Martin noted "fine direction by Lewis Allen" and praised the cast – specifically Crisp, Milland, Hussey, Skinner, Napier and Russell – who make the film "a drama rich in suspense".
 A review in the Monthly Film Bulletin found the film very good technically, with "some beautiful coastal scenery" and attempts at reconstructing a seaside village, as well as "beautiful interiors" of the house.
 Bosley Crowther of The New York Times also commented on the cast, saying that Milland and Hussey "do nicely as the couple who get themselves involved, being sufficiently humorous in spots to seem plausibly real" and that Russell is "wistful and gracious as a curiously moonstruck girl".
 Crowther commented on some plot elements, noting that the intellectual aspects of the story "had better be left unquestioned" because of "glaring confusion in the wherefore and why of what goes on" and that the back-stories of the ghosts are not explained.